Designing System Level Synthesis Controllers for Nonlinear Systems with Stability Guarantees: Optimizing the Controller

 We remark that previous work treated $\alpha_j^{(k)}$ as constant coefficients.
 However, allowing them to be functions broadens the class of controllers that \eqref{eq:SLS_controller} parameterizes, leading to better performance.
 Let $H_\theta:\mathbb{R}^{nk} \rightarrow (\alpha,1)^k$ represent the function parameterized by a neural network with weights $\theta$.
 We assume without loss of generality that $H_\theta$ is a class of functions such that there exists a $\theta \in \Theta$ such that $H_\theta \equiv 1$.
 We minimize the quadratic control cost

 for $R \succ 0$ and $N_T$ the number of time steps for which we run the training disturbance series.
+Note that because the controller forces the system to have a finite impulse response, a cost on the state is not necessary for stabilization.
 The NN trains on random noise sequences that are longer than the FIR horizon and is penalized by the quadratic cost function, with the states and control inputs computed in the loss function.
 Note that the true dynamics $f$ should be used to generate the next state, and the approximated dynamics are used to compute the controller.
 The controller is illustrated in \ref{fig:nn_diagrams} for a FIR horizon of $T=3$.